Logo

 What is an On-Premise ERP System?

 On-premise systems, however, can be expensive.
-The costs of administering and running a system in an on-premise environment are considerable.
+The costs of administering and running a system in an on-premise environment is considerable.
 A variety of expenses are incurred, such as:

-• And, most importantly, the cost of security (Cost of breach of security can be quite significant!)
+And, most importantly, the cost of security (The cost of a breach of security or malware attacks can be quite significant!)

 What are Cloud ERP Systems?

-Cloud ERP systems use virtual technologies to host enterprise applications offsite.
-On the cloud!
+Cloud ERP systems use virtual technologies to host enterprise applications offsite and on the cloud.
 Cloud ERP provides unmatched levels of flexibility and innovation.
 Businesses just pay for what they use!
 No upfront costs, No hardware cost.
 No separate maintenance cost.
-Data is always, backed up.
-Automatically.
-The flexibility and scalability of cloud ERP make it easier for businesses that operate globally to expand and connect Enterprise-wide.
-Many companies are migrating to the cloud in order to accommodate remote workers. to centralize security, and, to save money!
+Data is always backed up automatically.
+The flexibility and scalability of cloud ERP make it easier for businesses that operate globally to expand and connect enterprise wide.
+Many companies are migrating to the cloud in order to accommodate remote workers,. to centralize security, and to save money!

-What are the key differences between an On-Premise ERP and Cloud ERP?
+What are the key differences between Cloud ERP and On-Premise ERP?

 Before deciding to deploy a cloud ERP system such as NetSuite, our customers want to first learn about the differences and benefits of a cloud ERP system vs an on-premise solution.